 This paper is concerned with topics in applied Christian ethics, as specified from time to time by the Faculty Board.

-(g) Imagination
+(g) The play of imagination

 This paper is concerned with the role of imagination in religious belief and explores the philosophical and theological problems involved in representing the divine presence through images, symbols, or imaginary narratives.

 VETERINARY SCIENCES TRIPOS1